Features

 Token-by-token streaming with proper cancellation.
 Stop a 30-second run mid-flight without leaking tool calls.

 Route fast paths to small models, hard cases to big ones.
-Or pin a customer to their preferred provider.
+Per-project provider selection driven by agent_versions.provider.

 Schema-validated JSON responses with retries on parse failure.
 The model gets the diff and tries again.